-Discount rate 14.13% The investment in subsidiary is valued on a real basis, as such the real rate of 8.9% was used plus 4.8% CPI.
-Cash flow Expected dividends Investee entities make distributions from profits which are made up of revenue net of operating expenses.
-Discount period Remaining term of the 20-year PPA Investment period of the PPA.
+Discount rate 13.80% (2022: 14.13%) The other financial liability is valued on a real basis, as such the real rate of 8.9% (2022: 8.9%) was used plus 4.5% (2022: 4.8%) forecasted long-term Consumer Price Index.
+Cash flow Expected dividends Investee entities make distributions from profits which are made up of revenue net operating expenses.
+Discount period Remaining term of the 20-year Price Purchase Agreement with Eskom Investment period of the Price Purchase Agreement with Eskom.

-Reconciliation of assets measured at level 3
+Reconciliation of assets measured at Level 3